Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 This is an informal introduction and summary of a longer manuscript on [Statistical Games](https://arxiv.org/abs/2402.15892).
 I try to keep the material self-contained but to bring the paper closer, I will often mention specific sections and parts in the manuscript.
-This blog post is therefore essentially a companion to the relatively long and technical document available on arXiv:
+This blog post therefore aims to be a companion to the relatively long and more technical document available on arXiv.
+For those who appreciate mathematical formalization, properly stated theorems and even proofs, I suggest to delve deeper to the actual manuscript:
 [arXiv:2402.15892](https://arxiv.org/abs/2402.15892).

+However, even if abstract formulas are not your cup of tee, in this post I tried my best to address the matter in a widely understandable way, so I encourige readers to carry on.

 ## Introduction

-A virtually unavoidable task for every organism is to act based on partial information.
+A practically unavoidable task for every organism is to act based on partial information.
 Humans, animals, machines all need to navigate environments where they can't see the full picture.

 Although the incomprehensible complexity of the whole world prevents us from reaching absolute certainty, we (and various other organisms) can construct models, gather data and develop heuristics to ride better the waves of reality.

-One approach - sounding scientific and "objective" - for refined heuristics is decision-making aided with statistics.
-However, the most well-known interpretations and frameworks for [Probability theory](https://en.wikipedia.org/wiki/Probability_interpretations) and (theoretical-) [Statistics](https://plato.stanford.edu/entries/statistics/) seem to focus more on making rigorous statements (often in various limiting cases) than guiding an Agent with only a finite amount of data.
+One approach - which migh sound scientific and "objective" - used as a refined heuristics is decision-making aided with statistics.
+However, the most well-known interpretations and frameworks for [Probability theory](https://en.wikipedia.org/wiki/Probability_interpretations) and (theoretical-) [Statistics](https://plato.stanford.edu/entries/statistics/) seem to focus more on making rigorous statements (often only in various limiting cases) than guiding an Agent with only a finite amount of data.

-My aim was to construct a broader framework where Statistics and Probability theory are not separate disciplines, operating with their own concepts, but where these are ingredients of a whole decision-making process of an Agent who needs to make moves having incomplete information.
+My aim was to construct a broader framework where Statistics and Probability theory are not separate disciplines, operating with their own concepts, but where these are ingredients of a whole decision-making process of an Agent who needs to make actions having incomplete information.
-After substantial mathematical idealisations, by which we restrict the possible states of the environment and the Agent's possible actions, the best framework to analyse this decision-making process appears to be Game Theory.
+After substantial mathematical idealisations, - by which we restrict the possible states of the environment and the Agent's possible actions - the best framework to analyse this decision-making process appears to be [Game Theory](https://www.britannica.com/science/game-theory).

 ## Why Game Theory?

-The concepts and techniques in Game Theory are mostly compatible with the decision-making framework, but some parts need adjustments.
+The concepts and techniques in Game Theory are mostly compatible with the decision-making framework, but some essential parts need adjustments.

 ### What is Game Theory?